MTstateIntroStats/IntroStatActivitiesHybrid/_book/15-FinalExam-review.md

 f.
 Interpret the value of the summary statistic in context of the problem:

 \vspace{0.3in}

 g.
+What type of graph(s) would be appropriate for this research question?

+\vspace{0.3in}

+h.
+Using the provided R file create a graph of the data.
+Sketch the graph below:

+\vspace{2in}

+i.
 Assess if the following conditions are met:

     Independence (needed for both simulation and theory-based methods):
 \vspace{0.5in}